TNTurnerLab/fitDNM/README.md

-We provide a further example using a wrapper script to run the pipeline in `run_fitDNM_snake.sh` for an LSF system.
-For one to run this please change the `export LSF_DOCKER_VOLUMES` command to reflect where fitDNM is on your cluster and the respective bsub command to the memory and cpu requirements wanted and to pull the correct docker image.
-This command can be executed by running the following:
-  `bash run_fitDNM_snake.sh -f /path/to/bedfile`

-The script will then create a directory based of the name of your bed file and run fitDNM within the directory and generate the corresponding `.report` files

 ### Docker:
 For those not familiar with docker please see https://docs.docker.com/get-started/overview/
 - Example docker build command, first create a folder called `fitDNM_snakemake` that contains the Dockerfile from this repository in it.
 Then run